fahmigutawan/NextJs-DelosTest2023-FE/README.md

  - If you look at this repository architecture, you will see **"ApiSource"** class.
 It's because I was trying to make a real BackEnd with Ktor, but I discouraged because deploying Backend was going to be another issue that I was not focusing at.
  - All page requirement have been provided, except filtering.
 Probably i would update this filtering soon, because i've knew the flow in my head.
  - If you wonder, why lot of the article prices are free, is because of the dummy data was created at **March 25th 2023**.
 And yes, the time calculation is works too, that's why if you check this website **week later after March 25th**, then all articles may will be free.
 (Probably not all, because I would edit some of the articles post date)
- - I couldn't make sure if the code is clean enough or no, but consider of this project is literally my first web project after 2 years been dedicating myself on android development, I actually make this project as clean as possible.
+ - I couldn't make sure if the code is clean enough or no, but considering of this project is literally my first web project after 2 years been dedicating myself on android development, I actually make this project as clean as possible.

 Cheersss